 Outcome

-Echoes In The Mists demonstrated that with the proper technical foundations and direction, this small team of students could build a full featured souls-like experience within a tight academic timeline.
-Players routinely spend anywhere up to an hour exploring the demo at public conventions, praising the responsive combat, compelling progression systems, and souls-like feel.
+Echoes In The Mists demonstrated that with the proper technical foundations and direction, this small team of students could build a full-featured Souls-like experience within a tight academic timeline.
+Players routinely spend anywhere up to an hour exploring the demo at public conventions, praising the responsive combat, compelling progression systems, and Souls-like feel.

 Development Highlights